-Glenn Stok writes about investment and risk-control strategies that he has perfected during 45 years trading stocks, options, and futures.
+Glenn Stok writes about investment and risk-control strategies he perfected during 45 years trading stocks, options, and futures contracts.

 I have been investing in stocks for 45 years.
-During that time, I made a lot of mistakes, but each time I blundered, I learned something.
+During that time, I made a lot of mistakes, but each time I learned something.
 Those lessons helped me develop strategies for a high probability of success.
 Now I can share these lessons with you.

 Begin by Planning Your Entry Point

 It would help if you had a rule for when you buy and when you sell.
 Don’t just buy a stock when you discover it, and you think it might be an excellent addition to your portfolio.
 You need to do some research to decide what price is right for getting in.